 To answer this question, the researchers counted the number of different types of skin lesions that the participants had throughout Part 1.
-Using this information, the researchers calculated the reduction in skin lesions compared to before the participants started treatment.
+Using this information, the researchers calculated the reduction in skin lesions after 16 weeks of treatment compared to before the participants started treatment.